-Academic Affairs Administrative Assistants report to the appropriate Area Chair although many of the duties described below involve the department and program chair.
+Academic Affairs Administrative Assistants report to Associate Provost for Academic Affairs and the appropriate Area Chair although many of the duties described below involve the department and program chair.
 Department and program chairs should refer problems and conflicts to the Area Chair and serve as an intermediary between department faculty and the assistant.

 Academic Affairs Administrative Assistants are to provide support for the academic endeavors of individual faculty, departments, areas, and in some cases, special programs such as The Engaged Citizen and the Steel Center.
 Academic endeavors include the work of the faculty in teaching, advising, preparing recommendations for students, professional development, grant management, and committee work; of departments/programs in budget management and capital outlay requests, course scheduling, curriculum development, maintaining student records as appropriate, meeting scheduling, recruiting, and assessment; of areas (where appropriate) in faculty evaluation and the other work of the Area Chair; and of special programs, in scheduling speakers, etc. They are also expected to manage their own offices, including supervising student workers, ordering supplies as necessary, managing and prioritizing the work load, maintaining office machines in good working order, responding to inquiries and requests from students, other faculty and staff, and off-campus constituencies, as appropriate, and to make sure new faculty are properly oriented to the operations of the office and their individual offices adequately furnished.

 Unless otherwise specified, their salaries are based on 10-month annual appointments, beginning August 1 and ending May 31, and their holidays during the academic year are limited to those in which all offices are closed.
 Additionally, four or five days in early January are added to the winter break closing schedule for these staff.
 Those four or five days are added back to their schedule at the beginning of June.